Tutorials

 Example 5: Add a personalized message to your Share URL for a warm welcome

-When a new visitor lands on your site from using their friend's unique link, you can personalize a message for them with growsurf.getReferrerId() and growsurf.getParticipantById().
+When a new visitor lands on your site using their friend's unique link, you can personalize a message for them with growsurf.getReferrerId() and growsurf.getParticipantById().
 In this example, we have a simple page with a h1#header that will display as "Emily S. invited you to pet puppies on-demand" if a referrer exists, otherwise it will display as "Pet puppies on-demand".

 Step 2: Add code